cyberphone/doc/payments/review-secure-payment-confirmation.md

 - VISA/MC/AMEX: Click-to-Pay
 - EMVCo: Secure Remote Commerce and 3D Secure standards

-Since only discussing such a proposal would create friction, W3C adopted the system developed by Google and Stripe, more or less "as is", without further ado.
+Since only mentioning such a possibility would create friction, W3C adopted the system developed by Google and Stripe, more or less "as is", without further ado.

 It is in this context worth mentioning that *SPC has